So, you want to know about half-life? No, not the first-person shooter video game that came out in 1998. Wow,1998, that’s twenty years ago.

 Why Do I Need To Know This?

-- In the first half-life, fifty percent of the marijuana has been eliminated from the system
+- In the first half-life, 50% of the marijuana has been eliminated from the system

-- In the second half-life, fifty percent of the remaining active substance is eliminated which leaves twenty-five percent remaining.
+- In the second half-life, 50% of the remaining active substance is eliminated which leaves 25% remaining.

-- In the third half-life, fifty percent of that remaining brings us to twelve and a half percent left in the system.
+- In the third half-life, half of the remaining 25% is eliminated, which brings us to 12.5% left in the system.

-- The process keeps going at this same pace until everything is completely gone.
+- The process keeps going at the same pace, until everything is completely gone.

 Adding It Up